georgjz/functional-geometry-gambit-scheme/README.md

 ![over_triangle](screenshots/over_triangle.png)

 **Caveat**: When reading the code in `src/primitives.scm` and comparing it to [Functional Geometry][funcgeo], keep in mind that in Peter Henderson's paper, the origin of the coordinate system is in the *lower left corner*, while most computer graphic libraries (including raylib) put the origin at the *upper left corner*.
 This results in slightly different implementations (i.e., some of the vectors are calculated differently).
-But the base idea of manipulating the vectors of an enclosing box to transform pictures remains the same.
+But the basic idea of manipulating the vectors of an enclosing box to transform pictures remains the same.

 ### Stratum 2: `src/combinators.scm`